 After investigating the opportunities available internally and support from the Ignite management team, I applied for an IBM apprenticeship in Digital Services (known as IX).
 I was offered an opportunity to fast track onto their programme due to the success of my Ignite and Futures placements.
 I am currently on the Junior Management Consultant pathway working as a Project Management Office for a large financial services client.
 The Ignite experience was a crucial step in achieving my apprenticeship and enabled me to lay a foundation which just over a year later is demonstrated in business results, skills, networking and career progression.

 Through my role in the business as a managing consultant I’ve had the opportunity to work with many of our clients and business partners.
 These include key clients in financial services, media & communication, and public utilities.

-Since my graduation from the Ignite program I have made it a priority to maintain an active involvement in the ‘Ignite’ program to share my experience and support the trainees in a variety of ways and with the wider MtW community.
+Since my graduation from the Ignite program I have made it a priority to maintain an active involvement in the ‘Ignite’ program to share my experience and support the trainees in a variety of ways and with the wider MtW community

 delivered and facilitated communication skills sessions;